Neuron Memory + Review State Machine

 ]);

-Why this is cleaner than storing everything only in workflow state
+Why this is cleaner than a workflow repeat

 Using both gives each system the job it is best at.